marcoaam/shopping-website/README.md

 ### 2. Have more alert messages.

 Trying to load a product that it is not in stock and removing products from cart leaving the voucher not valid are not displaying any messages to the user.
 To have a better user experience I would add this messages to let the user know what is going on.

+### 3. Add pictures.

+In any online shopping wesite pictures play an important role.
+With a good set of pictures for each product the website look and user experience would be much better.
+I didn't add them because it is out of the user stories requirements.